I am interested in

 All ready to travel by car

-15.06.2021 | Sandra Biraghi
+12.07.2023 | Sandra Biraghi

 unterwegs-auto

-• Check the condition of your vehicle before leaving:
+Check the condition of your vehicle:

 • Tyres: tread depth, signs of wear, air pressure

-• Oil, brake fluid and coolant levels
+• Do the lights work?
+Oil, brake fluid and coolant levels

-Several European cities and municipalities also require eco stickers.
-If you drive without these stickers, you may be fined.
-Different countries have different regulations governing emissions stickers and environmental zones.
+This applies both to speed limits and to alcohol limits or mandatory lights.
+It is worth finding out about the guidelines on driving in countries you will pass through.
+Several European cities also have special environmental zones and require eco stickers.
+If you drive there without these stickers, you may be fined.
 The stickers can mostly be ordered online or purchased at the last minute at filling stations.
+TCS has put together country info for more than 200 countries worldwide.

 If you are travelling by car in Switzerland, you must have your driving licence and vehicle registration document with you.
 When driving outside Switzerland, you should have the following documents with you: